Have you considered these universities?

 The university uses the UCAS points system for entry and usually asks for between 200 and 340 points depending on the course you apply to.
 The biggest range of courses are in Business and Management, Media, and Accounting and Finance.

-The Media School is the largest centre of higher education for media industries in the UK and has a range of undergraduate courses, short courses and postgraduate qualifications on offer.
+The Faculty of Media & Communication is home to the largest centre of higher education for media industries in the UK and has a range of undergraduate courses, short courses and postgraduate qualifications on offer.

-The School of Applied Sciences offers courses in subjects which include forensic sciences, archaeology, biology and geography, while the School of Health and Social Care has courses in nursing and paramedic science as well as social work and nutrition.
+The Faculty of Science & Technology offers courses in subjects which include forensic sciences, archaeology, biology and geography, while the Faculty of Health & Social Sciences has courses in nursing and paramedic science as well as social work and nutrition.

-The School of Tourism is an award-winning department which is internationally recognised - and as well as qualifications in tourism it offers courses in events management, retail, and sports.
+The department of Tourism & Hospitality is award-winning and is internationally recognised - and as well as qualifications in tourism it offers courses in events management, retail, and sports.